ngergs/crossplane-rs-unofficial/README.md

 it's just a toy example without much practical use).
 We just picked a Kubernetes resource as output to avoid relying on a Cloud-dependent provider for the example.

+## Most relevant Rust files

+- The core logic of the composite function can be found in [src/function.rs](src/function.rs).
+- The input and output mappings are in [src/lib.rs](src/lib.rs).
+- The startup of the grpc server and cli flag/env-var handling is in [src/bin/server/main.rs](src/bin/server.rs)

 ## Compile-time dependencies

 To run the protobuf codegen we need [protoc](https://protobuf.dev/installation/) at compile-time.